JardaniWorld/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-This code computes the square value of all integers of a matrix
+This code replaces all occurrences of an element by another in a list